wdumez/evolutionary-computing/README.md

   operators.
 Also, it shows that this self-adaptivity, though simple, really works well and there is no point not using it.
 It also doesn't really matter with which operators you start, though I would recommend not starting with edge crossover because the first iterations will be painfully slow.
+- Alpha > 1 does not seem to work very well.